MustafaNafizDurukan/MustafaNafizDurukan.github.io/_posts/2023-09-26-deep-dive-syscall-using-binary-patching.md

 ntdll.dll:00007FFDE35ACDF4 retn
 ```

-By unraveling the intricacies of this user-mode journey, we lay a solid foundation for our forthcoming expedition into kernel debugging using WinDbg.
-Join us as we embark on this captivating path of exploration.
+As we figure out how things work in user mode, we're getting ready for the next step: kernel debugging with WinDbg.
+Come along as we start this exciting adventure of learning and discovery.

 ## Kernel-Side